icon_notification notification-animation 2

 Whether you are a Resident Indian (RI) sending money to your family residing abroad, or a Non-Resident Indian (NRI) seeking to repatriate funds earned in India to your country of residence, you must comply with the prevailing Foreign Exchange Management Act (FEMA) regulations and rules made thereunder.

-For such transfers, typically you need the recipient's bank account details, including the account number, bank name and branch, branch code, name, address and contact information of both sender and receiver, SWIFT code, etc. It is recommended to check with your bank for detailed information on such transfers.
+For such transfers, typically, you need the recipient's bank account details, including the account number, bank name and branch, name, address and contact information of both sender and receiver, SWIFT code, etc. It is recommended that you check with your bank for detailed information on such transfers.

-Transfer money from India to overseas as an NRI
+Transfer money internationally from India as an NRI

 You may be looking for convenient modes to send money from India to your overseas country of residence.
 In order to repatriate money, you can utilise: